Planet Scuba India turns 12 this year.

 We promise some great deals in the coming days too.
 Message us on +91-9686446033 for more information or any queries you may have.
 View or download our dive equipment catalog from the links below:

-Aqua Lung & Apeks Catalogue (.pdf)
+Aqua Lung &amp Apeks Catalogue (.pdf)

 OTS, Aqua Lung Snorkeling Catalogue (.pdf)